ppatierno/formula1-telemetry-kafka/README.md

 ![Logo](./images/f1-telemetry-kafka-logo.png)

-> It also works with F1 2021 game by selecting the "2020" UDP packet format in the Telemetry settings on the game.
+> The formula 1 telemetry library, used to decode the UDP packets, works with the F1 2020 game format.
+It's possible to have the project working with F1 2021 game by selecting the "2020" UDP packet format in the Telemetry settings on the game.

 ## Overview